Payum/PaypalExpressCheckoutNvp/Resources/docs/authorize-token-custom-query-parameters.md

 # Authorize token custom query parameters.

-It often required to customize authorize token ulr parameters.
+It often required to customize authorize token URL parameters.
-For example you may want a mobile version of paypal pages.
+For example you may want a mobile version of PayPal pages.
 In this case you would like to change `cmd` from `_express-checkout` to `_express-checkout-mobile`.
-Or to change "Continue" button to "Pay" on the last paypal's page.
+Or to change "Continue" button to "Pay" on the last PayPal page.
 To do so you have to send an extra query parameter `useraction=commit`.
 So here we would describe ways you can use this.

 ## Static usage.

-You can pass these query parameters as api options:
+You can pass these query parameters as API options:

 ```php
 <?php